apena23/notify-run/README.md

 ## Installation

-1. Copy the script into a directory and add to PATH.
+1. Copy the script into a directory, give yourself exec permissions, and add to PATH.
 2. Edit the script to use your email address.

 ## Usage